troglobit/troglobit.github.io/content/howto/multicast.markdown

     the receiver doesn't properly support IGMP snooping.

-    For virtual/cloud setups, see above for disabling IGMP snooping entirely in the Linux kernel.
+    For virtual/cloud setups, see above for disabling IGMP snooping entirely in the Linux kernel bridge.

 6. _The PIM routers seem to have peered, and they list the multicast groups I want to forward, the TTL is OK, but I see no traffic?_